DATAMATH CALCULATOR MUSEUM

 Program steps: 28k Bytes Courtesy of: Joerg Woerner

-About three years after introduction of the original TI-82 it received a restyling to match with the current design line.
+About six years after introduction of the original TI-82 the calculator received a restyling to match with the current design line.
 The TI-82 offers a basic set of graphing tools for mathematics and science coursework.
 The TI-82 is together with the TI-83 the predecessor of the upgradeable TI-83 Plus.

 Toshiba TC14L010 ASIC with glue logic